CREDIT CARDS

 There are five common ways to consolidate credit card debt.
 While each method has its benefits, they can vary in cost and effectiveness depending on your personal situation.

-1. Credit Card Balance Transfer
+1. Use a Credit Card Balance Transfer

 One way to consolidate credit card debt is to move all your debt onto one credit card.
 This is known as a credit card balance transfer.
 If you already have a card with an excellent interest rate/APR, you could move all your debt to that card.
-Some credit cards even have offers where cardholders can transfer balances to that card to receive rewards points or a promotional interest rate on the transferred balance.

-Additionally, many cards charge a one-time balance transfer fee of 3-5% of the total amount transferred (which would equate to around $30 to $50 per $1,000 transferred).
+Additionally, many cards charge a one-time balance transfer fee of 3-5% of the total amount transferred (which would equate to $30 to $50 per $1,000 transferred).

-Pros | Cons |
+Cons |

 ---|---|

-3. Use Your Home Equity
+Borrow Against Your Home Equity

 One popular way to consolidate credit card debt is to borrow against the equity in your home.
 You can do this by taking out a home equity loan or by establishing a home equity line of credit, otherwise known as a HELOC.
+Borrowing against your home’s equity allows you to borrow money at a lower interest rate than with most other types of debt.

 Home Equity Loan